 What is Aflac?

 Aflac is a major insurance organization from the US with numerous international agencies.
 Its full name is the American Family Life Assurance Company.
-It was founded by three Amos brothers (John, Paul, Bill) in 1955 and has since been involved in issuing insurance policies in various directions.
+It was founded by three Amos brothers (John, Paul, and Bill) in 1955 and has since been involved in issuing insurance policies in various directions.

 1955 – 1964